umr4nlp/umr-guidelines/guidelines.md

 	:ref-number Dual)
 ```

 For arguments expressed only through verbal cross-referencing, or arguments that are implicit, both `:ref-person` and `:ref-number` can be used to represent their pronominal features.
 In such cases where there is no overt nominal expression to attach those values to, UMR "hallucinates" a concept (typically a named-entity category, e.g. `person`, `thing`) to attach the attribute labels to in order to facilitate cross-lingual compatibility, as in [\[3-3-5 (2)\]](#3-3-5 (2)).
 In the context preceding this one-word sentence, the speaker talks about how upon first contact between the Sanapaná and Latinoparaguayans, the Paraguayans gifted the Sanapaná food and clothes.
 Here, the Sanapaná speaker describes the reaction of his ancestors to these gifts.
 From the prefixal indexation on the verb (2nd/3rd person masculine + distributive) and the preceding context (talking about the Sanapaná ancestors), we know that the `:actor` argument of the *eat*-verb is third person plural.
 Therefore, we annotate this argument with a `(p/ person)` concept, which in turn takes `:ref-person` and `:ref-number` attributes with the values `3rd` and `Plural`.
 The `:undergoer` of this predicate is not explicitly expressed at all, but from previous context we know it is the food that they were offered by the Paraguayans.
-We therefore annotate it with a `(t/ thing)` concept that will later in the document-level annotation be marked as co-referential with a mention of 'food' in the previous context.
+We therefore annotate it with a `(t/ thing)` concept that will later in the document-level annotation be marked as coreferential with a mention of 'food' in the previous context.

 <span id="3-3-5 (2)" label="3-3-5 (2)">3-3-5 (2)</span>
 ```